European-Unified-ID/EUID-docs/README.md

 #### Why do advertisers and data providers not need to integrate with the opt-out feed?

-Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
-If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.
+Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out [workflows](#workflows).
+If the consumer wishes to disengage from a specific advertiser, they need to contact the advertiser directly.

 ## License
 All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).